Hierarchical Mixture of Finite Mixtures: Introduction

 Posterior inference poses computational challenges in the context of Bayesian nonparametrics, particularly when dealing with hierarchical data.
-Rather, leveraging the posterior characterization of the Vec-NIFPP, we do design an efficient Markov chain Monte Carlo (MCMC) sampling strategy which significantly improves the existing methods based on infinite dimensional processes, such as the HDP.
-Notably, given a fixed number of clusters and groups, the HDP exhibits an (approximate) quadratic scaling with the volume of data.
-In contrast, our approach achieves (approximate) linear scaling, see Figure \ref{fig:intro_comp_times}.
-The reason behind such improvement is evident from the restaurant franchise-like representation of the Vec-NIFPP prior.
-Unlike the HDP's complex distinction between tables and menus, our representation is more straightforward due to the absence of stacked layers of infinite dimensional objects in the model structure.
-The restaurant franchise metaphor also illuminates the flexibility of the sharing of information mechanism induced by the proposed method.
-In this regard, a comprehensive simulation study compares the proposed HMFM model with both the HDP mixture model and the MFM model assumed independently for each group.
-Experiments shed light on the advantages of employing joint modeling rather than independent analyses and demonstrate how the excessive sharing of information of the HDP may lead to misleading conclusions.
-Therefore, the HMFM strikes a balanced compromise between the HDP and the independent analyses, offering a tunable approach that combines the strengths of both methods.
+Rather, leveraging the posterior characterization of the Vec-FDP, we do design an efficient Markov chain Monte Carlo (MCMC) sampling strategy, which significantly improves the existing methods based on infinite dimensional processes, such as the HDP.
+Notably, given a fixed number of clusters and groups, the HDP's computational time scales quadratically with the volume of data.
+In contrast, our approach achieves linear scaling.